 traditional — think Royal

-be hyphenated and sound as though it could be the name of a particularly expensive law firm if you slapped "LLP" on the end — Cholmondeley-Browne
+be hyphenated - commonly known as a 'double-barrel' surname - sounding as though it could be the name of a particularly expensive law firm if you slapped "LLP" on the end — Cholmondeley-Browne

 , etc. Essentially, an English girl called something like "Araminta Fortescue-Thompson" probably has a flat on Sloane Square, does a bit of light PR as a "job", spends most of her time shopping on the King's Road, and has a family that owns half of Yorkshire.